Why you need to humanize one email notification for your business today

 A similar concept was shared by Derek Sivers, the creator of CD Baby.
 CD Baby was an early internet success created in 1997 that became the largest seller of independent music on the web.

 Part of his business genius has been not following the status quo.
 He also feels strongly about making people smile.
 These two thoughts combined a few months after CD Baby launched and he took about 20 minutes to re-write the automated email that let a customer know when the purchased CD was actually shipped.

-The email was completely silly and goofy:
+The email was completely silly and goofy (and humanizing):

 “Your CD has been gently taken from our CD Baby shelves with sterilized contamination-free gloves and placed onto a satin pillow.